Executive Order Or Memorandum? Let's Call The Whole Thing An 'Action'

 Once a president signs an executive order, it's sent to the Federal Register for an identifying number, and then published.

-That's a key step that isn't legally required to take place with executive memorandums.
+That's a key step that isn't legally required with executive memorandums.

 "There are no legal processes required for issuing a memorandum," Cooper says.
 "A president doesn't have to do anything, doesn't even have to publish it if he or she doesn't want to.
 With an executive order, presidents must publish."
 The Obama administration started publishing public memorandums on the White House website, and the Trump administration has followed suit.
 But, Cooper says, that is something they choose to do, and what's available on the website now may not include all of the new administration's memorandums.